BrightChamps Logo

 Step 5: Write the scale on the vertical axis equivalent to the given data.

-Step 6: Draw the rectangular bars with equal gaps.
+Step 6: Ensure bars are drawn proportional to the scale of the y-axis and maintain equal gaps between bars.
 The height will be equal to the data represented.

 Professor Greenline from BrightChamps